-How to build credit on your own at no cost to achieve the credit score you want.
+How to build credit on your own for free to achieve the credit score you want.

 What is “building credit”?

 Have you heard people talking about how to build credit before?
 Building credit generally refers to any steps that you take to achieve a higher credit score.
 You need to know how to build credit when:

 - You’re just starting out and have no credit

 - You need to attain a higher score to qualify for financing at good interest rates